Mikael-RnD/.github/profile/README.md

 ## Hi there 👋
-This is my organization for "Research and Development", mostly related to attempts of implementing CI/CD for UiPath projects with GitHub actions.
+This is my organization for "Research and Development", mostly related to attempts of implementing CI/CD for UiPath projects with GitHub Actions.
 <!--

 **Here are some ideas to get you started:**